JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 ## Summary
 School districts have the option of running their tax measures on any one of the possible elections in a given year: February, April, August (Primary), or November (General).
 They can only run their measures twice in 1 calendar year if it should fail in their first attempt.
-This report summarizes the school district tax measures (bonds and levies) that were on the ballot for the time span of 2010 thru 2023 (4/25/23).
+This report summarizes the school district tax measures (bonds and levies) that were on the ballot for the time span of 2010 through 2023 (4/25/23).

 ___